Trend or Truth: Is Sourdough Bread Actually Healthier?

 Is sourdough a good choice for people avoiding gluten?

 But as for celiac disease, you need to make that educated decision for yourself with your health care provider!
-I have heard of many people that swear sourdough is the only thing they can tolerate, and other people still cannot digest it well.
+I have heard of many people who swear sourdough is the only thing they can tolerate, and other people still cannot digest it well.
 It just depends on your personal level of sensitivity.

 BUT, there is also gluten-free sourdough bread.
 This would mean that the starter culture and the recipe both avoid gluten-containing grains.
 You can purchase this gluten-free culture starter that is made with rice flour!
 In that case, those products would be considered safe for anyone whether they have a non-celiac gluten sensitivity or celiac's.
 Again, it’s all about your personal health needs and how your body responds.